-CORONAVIRUS: Many people have been told to claim Universal Credit because their income has dropped due to the Coronavirus – but this may not be their only option – especially if they are already getting Tax Credits and/or Housing Benefit.
-See our Coronavirus pages for more information.
+Many people are being encouraged to claim Universal Credit – but this may not be their only option – especially if they are already getting Tax Credits and/or Housing Benefit.

 What is Universal Credit?